-It's my confirmed diagnosis and I stand by it
+Psoriatic arthritis is confirmed diagnosis, and I stand by it

 When I found out I had to find a new doctor, I was so scared I wouldn't find one who was as experienced.
-But thankfully, with the help of the internet, I found a rheumatologist who specialized in psoriatic disease.
+But thankfully, with the help of the internet, I found a rheumatologist specializing in psoriatic disease.